WebAssembly/design/Nondeterminism.md

      isn't located in the program-accessible linear memory.
    - Resources such as handles may get exhausted.

-Users of C, C++, and similar languages should be aware that operations which have defined or constrained behavior in WebAssembly itself may nonetheless still have undefined behavior
+Users of C, C++, and similar languages should be aware that operators which have defined or constrained behavior in WebAssembly itself may nonetheless still have undefined behavior
 [at the source code level](CAndC++.md#undefined-behavior).